notlucky13166/fluffy-octo-potato/docs/supabase-setup.md

    - Authenticated users to `select` their own data.
    - Insert/update/delete only for rows where `created_by = auth.uid()` (or matching folder ownership).

 6. Head to **Edge Functions** and deploy the functions backing the app’s generators.
-A quick way to do this is with the [Supabase CLI](https://supabase.com/docs/reference/cli/start):
+You have two options depending on whether you can install software on your computer:

+   **Option A – Supabase CLI (requires installing the CLI):**

    1. Install the CLI (`npm install -g supabase`) and authenticate with your project: `supabase login`.
    2. Inside this repository (or an empty folder), scaffold the functions that match the routes the Expo app calls: